ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 ([MongoDB Atlas for your Enterprise](https://sched.co/FmAF){:target="_blank" rel="noopener noreferrer"}, Vladislava Stevanovic & Veronica Tudor)

 With Atlas MongoDB brings us DBaaS (Database As A Service).
-You can run your database in the cloud with the cloud provider of your choice.
+You can run your database in the cloud with the cloud provider off your choice.
-Multiple options to secure your database are build in by default.
+Multiple options to secure your database are built in by default.
 Backups are taken automatically.

 ### Getting started